Skip to main content

 Agentic Coding: When AI Operates, Not Just Assists

-Agentic coding is the practice of delegating multi-step development tasks to AI agents that plan, execute, and iterate autonomously.
-Unlike traditional AI coding assistants that respond to individual prompts, agentic systems take a goal and work toward it across multiple files, tests, and iterations.
+Agentic coding is delegating multi-step development tasks to AI agents that plan, execute, and iterate on their own.
+Unlike a chat assistant that answers one prompt at a time, an agentic system takes a goal and works toward it across multiple files, tests, and iterations.

-This is the operational layer beneath vibe coding.
-Where vibe coding describes the workflow, agentic coding describes what the AI actually does within that workflow.
+It's the operational layer beneath vibe coding.
+Vibe coding describes the workflow; agentic coding describes what the AI actually does inside it.

 From Assistants to Agents

-**Stage 2: Chat assistants** — AI responds to prompts with code blocks.
-Better context, but still reactive.
-The practitioner does all the orchestration.
+Stage 2: Chat assistants.
+AI answers prompts with code blocks.
+Better context, but reactive; the engineer does all the orchestration.

-**Stage 3: Agentic coding** — AI receives a goal, breaks it into steps, executes across files, runs tests, and iterates on failures.
-The practitioner sets direction and reviews output.
+Stage 3: Agentic coding.
+AI takes a goal, breaks it into steps, executes across files, runs tests, and fixes its own failures.
+The engineer sets direction and reviews output.

-Most teams are somewhere between Stage 2 and Stage 3.
-The practitioners who understand agentic workflows operate at Stage 3 consistently.
+Most teams sit between Stage 2 and Stage 3.
+Engineers who understand agentic workflows operate at Stage 3 consistently.

 How Agentic Coding Works